1988 (P) American Eagle Fifty Dollar Gold

 Description

 The 1988 (P) American Eagle Fifty Dollar Gold is a Gold Eagle produced at the Philadelphia Mint as part of the American Eagle Fifty Dollar Gold 1986 to Date series.
-The U.S. Mint produced 465,500 examples.
-The obverse features Liberty striding forward holding a torch and olive branch, with rays of sunlight behind her — widely considered the most beautiful U.S. coin design — adapted from the 1907 Saint-Gaudens Double Eagle, the most revered U.S. coin design, while the reverse displays a family of eagles — an adult and two juveniles — in a nest, designed by Miley Busiek (1986-2020) or an eagle portrait by Jennie Norris, the redesigned reverse introduced in 2021 (2021+).
-Designed by Augustus Saint Gaudens/Miley Busiek.
+The U.S. Mint produced 465,500 examples, making this the higher-mintage of the two mint variants, representing 84% of production.
+The obverse features Liberty striding forward holding a torch and olive branch, with rays of sunlight behind her — widely considered the most beautiful U.S. coin design — adapted from the 1907 Saint-Gaudens Double Eagle, the most revered U.S. coin design and the reverse displays a family of eagles — an adult and two juveniles — in a nest, designed by Miley Busiek (1986-2020) or an eagle portrait by Jennie Norris, the redesigned reverse introduced in 2021 (2021+).
+Struck after the transition from silver to clad coinage, as the Mint adapted to modern production methods and record-breaking mintages.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value is approximately $5.1K.
 Struck in 91.67% gold, 3% silver, 5.33% copper, weighing 33.93 grams, 32.7 mm in diameter, with a reeded edge.
 Cataloged as PCGS #9824.
-The one-ounce American Gold Eagle is the flagship of the U.S. The bullion program includes four sizes: 1 oz ($50), 1/2 oz ($25), 1/4 oz ($10), and 1/10 oz ($5).
-Proof and burnished collector versions command premiums over spot price.

 External References